ExpediaGroup/shunting-yard/README.md

 Shunting Yard reads serialized Hive Metastore Events from a queue ([AWS SQS](https://aws.amazon.com/sqs/) is currently supported) and replicates the data between two data lakes.
 It does this by building a YAML file with the information provided in the event which is then passed to [Circus Train](https://github.com/HotelsDotCom/circus-train) to perform the replication.

+## Status ⚠️

+This project is no longer in active development.

 ## Start using

 You can obtain Shunting Yard from Maven Central: